 I thought they all rocked back and forth and shouted & things

 I thought you were a human being of average intelligence, average education and an ability not to be jaw dropping offensive, ignorant and insulting.
 I guess we were both very very wrong.

 Oh I’m so sorry, what a shame

 So not only are you judging my son from a position of ignorance but you are making assumptions about my parenting abilities too.
-Being such a bad parent I’m probably lucky only one of my other four children are autistic.
+Being such a bad parent, I’m probably lucky only one of my other four children is autistic.
 I’ll just go over there and shout at him a bit, maybe give him a timeout & remove some privileges.
 I’m certain, now that you have been kind enough to point out my error, that traditional discipline methods will work wonders for my child with autism.